 Patient samples.
-Adult B-ALL samples were collected from patients, attending the Departments of Haematology at Southampton University Hospitals Trust, Portsmouth in EDTA or from clotted blood.
-Sera and white blood cells were also isolated from age and sex-matched healthy volunteer (HV) samples following informed consent and local ethical approval (LREC 228/02/T), or provided by the North London Blood Transfusion Centre (NLBTC) and all samples were stored at $-80^{\circ}$ C for later use.
-Red blood cells were lysed using red cell lysis buffer, the cells were washed in phosphate buffered saline and either 2.5 x $10^4$ spotted onto two sites on glass slides and allowed to dry for 4-16 h prior to being double wrapped in cling film and stored at -20°C for ICC or snap-frozen as pellets at 10-10 cells per tube at -80°C.
+Adult B-ALL samples were collected from patients, attending the Departments of Haematology at Southampton University Hospitals Trust, Portsmouth Hospitals NHS Trust and the Royal Devon and Exeter Foundation Trust, following informed consent and local ethical approval (REC 07/H0606/88).
+Leukaemic blasts, mononuclear cells and sera were isolated from bone marrow (BM) or peripheral blood (PB) and were collected in EDTA or from clotted blood.
+Sera and white blood cells were also isolated from age and sex-matched healthy volunteer (HV) samples following informed consent and local ethical approval (LREC 228/02/T), or provided by the North London Blood Transfusion Centre (NLBTC) and all samples were stored at -80°C for later use.
+Red blood cells were lysed using red cell lysis buffer, the cells were washed in phosphate buffered saline and either 2.5 x 10^4 spotted onto two sites on glass slides and allowed to dry for 4-16 h prior to being double wrapped in cling film and stored at -20°C for ICC or snap-frozen as pellets at 10^5 - 10^6 cells per tube at -80°C.